Accrual Principle

 Generally Accepted Accounting Principles (GAAP) prefer the accrual accounting method because it records sales when they occur, providing a clearer insight into a company's performance and actual sales trends than just when payment is received.

-Companies can use the accrual accounting or cash method while preparing their financial statements.
-However, in the US, if a company is public, it must use the accrual accounting method specified by GAAP in the United States.
+Companies can use accrual accounting or cash methods while preparing their financial statements.
+However, if a company is public in the US, it must use the accrual accounting method specified by US GAAP.

 The US GAAP includes specific revenue recognition standards that businesses must follow to ensure that revenue is recognized when a sale has been made, regardless of when the customer pays for it.